Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 #### 1. Set up WSL

-My PC runs under Windows, and while it does have its merits (I do enjoy gaming from time to time), it often make some parts of software development difficult, especially when it comes to building C code (which NumPy makes use of).
+My PC runs under Windows, and while it does have its merits (I do enjoy gaming from time to time), it often makes some parts of software development difficult, especially when it comes to building C code (which NumPy makes use of).
 To make things easier on me and Nathan (who was using macOS), we decided I should use the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (or WSL).
 Thankfully I had some experience with this and already had it installed!
 Installing WSL is generally as easy as putting `wsl --install` in the terminal of a machine running Windows 10/11.

 #### 2. Download free-threaded Python

 At the start of my internship, the Python version my mentor suggested I use for the project, 3.14t, was still in development.
 I had trouble installing it, so my mentor introduced me to [pyenv](https://github.com/pyenv/pyenv), a Python version manager for macOS and Linux.
-I hadn't used pyenv before, instead preferring to use conda, but it was a elegant solution to the problem of managing and installing multiple versions of Python!
+I hadn't used pyenv before, instead preferring to use conda, but it was an elegant solution to the problem of managing and installing multiple versions of Python!
 To install the development version of 3.14t, all it took was running the command `pyenv install 3.14t-dev`.

 **\*Note**: Sometimes I used the "normal" GIL-enabled build of 3.14 instead.
 When I did that, I had to also make sure the environment variables `PYTHON_CONTEXT_AWARE_WARNINGS` and `PYTHON_THREAD_INHERIT_CONTEXT` were set to true.
 These ensure warnings and context play nicely with threads.
 They are set to true on free-threaded builds, and false otherwise.
 The "What's New" entries in the Python 3.14 release notes describe these variables more in-depth [here](https://docs.python.org/3/whatsnew/3.14.html#concurrent-safe-warnings-control) and [here](https://docs.python.org/3/whatsnew/3.14.html#free-threaded-mode-improvements).\*